HIRO-MicroDataCenters-BV/hiro-adaptive-orchestrator/internal/rebalance/README.md

    decision history.
 3. `DecisionClient.RequestRebalanceDecision` POSTs that request under a configurable timeout (`Reconciler.DecisionTimeout`, default 5s) and decodes a `RebalanceDecisionResponse`:
-   `Action` (`Move` or `NoOp`, a named string type so Go call sites get compile-time-checked comparisons even though the wire format is a plain JSON string), `PodName` (which pod from `CurrentPlacements` the action applies to — required for `Move`, since `TargetNode` alone can't say which pod is going there when more than one could), `TargetNode`, `Improvement`, and `Reason`.
+   `Action` (`orchestrationv1alpha1.RebalanceAction` — `Move`, `NoOp`, and other values defined there for later stories; a named type so Go call sites get compile-time-checked comparisons even though the wire format is a plain JSON string), `PodName` (which pod from `CurrentPlacements` the action applies to — required for `Move`, since `TargetNode` alone can't say which pod is going there when more than one could), `TargetNode`, `Improvement`, and `Reason`.
-4. A context-build error or a request timeout/error transitions the profile straight to `Failed` via `failEvaluation`, with a reason describing which step failed.
+4. A context-build error or a request timeout/error returns the profile to `Watching` with outcome `Failed` via `failEvaluation`, with a reason describing which step failed.
 A successful response is logged but **not dispatched any further yet** — the improvement-threshold guardrail and the `Move`/`NoOp` dispatch (and, for `Move`, an actual enactor) aren't wired up yet, so the cycle currently stops at `Evaluating` on success.
-This is a deliberately accepted gap, not an oversight, and it reopens the same "stuck in a non-terminal state" risk described below — just for the success path this time instead of the "no path forward" case that used to apply here.
+This is a deliberately accepted gap, not an oversight, and it reopens the same "stuck in a non-Watching state" risk described below — just for the success path this time instead of the "no path forward" case that used to apply here.

 One design consequence worth calling out: the AI sees the *entire* current placement every call but the response only ever describes one action.
 Multi-pod convergence (e.g. two pods